Osney Ditch

 The Osney Ditch is a side channel of the River Thames at Oxford, England.

+Watercourse

-It is one of the principal watercourses in west Oxford.
-It forms part of the network of streams that surround Osney Island.
+It is one of the principal watercourses in west Oxford and forms part of the network of streams that surround Osney Island.

-The ditch leaves Bulstake Stream just east of Binsey Lane, near Tumbling Bay, a former bathing pool.
-It then rejoins the Osney Stream south of the island of St Frideswide's Church.
+It leaves Bulstake Stream just east of Binsey Lane, near Tumbling Bay, a former bathing pool, and then joins the Osney Stream south of St Frideswide's Church; the church stands on a small island created by Osney Stream and Osney Ditch.

-It flows under Botley Road and passes just to the west of St Frideswide's Church, south of Botley Road, and east of Ferry Hinksey Road.
-The ditch forms the western side of Osney Island.
+It flows under Botley Road and passes just to the west of St Frideswide's Church, south of Botley Road, and east of Ferry Hinksey Road, and forms the western side of Osney Island.

 Osney Ditch Bridge on Botley Road, looking east from the junction with Ferry Hinksey Road.

+Osney Ditch Bridge

-A notable historical structure is the Seven Arches Bridge on Botley Road.
-A simple ford in medieval times, it was replaced by a seven-arched stone causeway.
-A footbridge existed here by the 17th century and was widened in 1674; by the 18th century, it featured the seven arches.
-This Grade II listed bridge – also called St Frideswide’s Bridge or the Osney Ditch Bridge – still carries Botley Road over the Osney Ditch today.
+A notable historical structure along its course is Osney Ditch Bridge.
+This is a Grade II listed bridge which is also known as St Frideswide’s Bridge or Seven Arches Bridge.
+In medieval times there was a ford at this location which had been supplemented by a footbridge by the 17th century.
+This was widened in 1674 and by the 18th century it was replaced by a seven-arched stone bridge which now carries Botley Road over Osney Ditch.